csbhr/Vivid-VR/README.md

     --cogvlm2_ckpt_path=./ckpts/cogvlm2-llama3-caption \
     --input_dir=/dir/to/input/videos \
     --output_dir=/dir/to/output/videos \
+    --num_temporal_process_frames=121 \  # For long video inference, if video longer than num_temporal_process_frames, aggregate sampling will be enabled in the temporal dimension
     --upscale=0 \  # Optional, if set to 0, the short-size of output videos will be 1024
     --textfix \  # Optional, if given, the text region will be replaced by the output of Real-ESRGAN --save_images  # Optional, if given, the video frames will be saved

 ```
+GPU memory usage:
+- For a 121-frame video, it requires approximately **43GB** GPU memory.
+- If you want to reduce GPU memory usage, replace "pipe.enable_model_cpu_offload" with "pipe.enable_sequential_cpu_offload" in [`./VRDiT/inference.py`](https://github.com/csbhr/Vivid-VR/blob/50421718473396922c27e460088a140a74887dfe/VRDiT/inference.py#L407).
+GPU memory usage is reduced to **25GB**, but the inference time is longer.
+- For the arg ["--num_temporal_process_frames"](https://github.com/csbhr/Vivid-VR/blob/50421718473396922c27e460088a140a74887dfe/VRDiT/inference.py#L319), smaller values ​​require less GPU memory but increase inference time.

 ## 📧 Citation